Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 22 September
+I have succeeded in making `broken_plastic` compile again with the expected behaviour for the elastic beam-column elements.
+However, while the plastic beam-column element runs, it does not produce reasonable results.
+I noticed that the `update_state` function did not call `calc_B`, which resulted in everything coming out to 0.
+I fixed that, and now I get values that are way too high.
+I will need to systematically test what is happening with this element.
+The question is, however, is this worth it now, or should I move on to the focus on parallelisation with `Kokkos`?
+I really want to get the plasticity working, and I know I am very close.
+I also expect that material plasticity will play a very important role in the parallelisation of `Blaze`, so I will continue and try to get it to work as expected and hoped.
+I have already added very thorough logging to `Nonlinear2DPlasticBeamElement`, so this should help in debugging.
+I will need to build a test suite that subjects a single element to constant stress states and evaluates whether the section is registering the correct forces.
+Likewise, it could be worthwhile doing this at the "model" level where a problem is created and solved.

 #### 16 September
 Okay, so I took 3 weeks off from working on this and it is now 16 September.
 Having spoken to Adam, I am now convinced that I need to reduce complexity so that I can actually focus on parallelisation.
 That, however, is a difficult feat in its own right if it is to be done thoroughly.
 1. Reduce complexity of materially nonlinear beam-column element by hard-coding types rather than creating abstract classes, templates, and complex inheritance structures.